-'''

-class MyTranslationWalker(NodeWalker, IndentPrintMixin):
+''' class MyTranslationWalker(NodeWalker, IndentPrintMixin):

-def walk_SomeNode(self, node):
+def walk_SomeNodeType(self, node: NodeType):

+self.print('some preamble')

 with self.indent():

-ccontinue walking the tree
+continue walking the tree

+self.print('something else')

 '''

-The self.print() method takes note of the current level of indentation, so output will be indented by the indent passed to the IndentPrintConstructor:
+The self.print() method takes note of the current level of indentation, so output will be indented by the indent passed to the IndentPrintMixin constructor, or to the indent(amount: int) method.
+The mixin keeps as stack of the indent ammounts so it can go back to where it was after each with indent(amount=n): statement:

 '''

-def walk_SomeNode(self, node):
+def walk_SomeNodeType(self, node: NodeType):

-with self.indent():
+with self.indent(amount=2):

-self.print(walk_expression(node.exp))
+self.print(node.exp)

 '''

-The printed code can be retrieved using the printed_text() method.
-Other posibilities are available by assigning a text-like object to self.output_stream in the init() method.
+The printed code can be retrieved using the printed\text() method, but other posibilities are available by assigning a stream-like object to self.output\stream in the \\init\\() method.